mikeymonster/helper-packages/README.md

 Code is in GitHub - https://github.com/mikeymonster/wild-helper-packages

 The build pipeline will build the packages and deploy to nuget.
-It can be found at https://dev.azure.com/wildconsultingltd (signin required).
+It can be found at https://dev.azure.com/wildconsultingltd (sign-in required).

 ## References

-Some useful lins on writing and building nuget packages
+Some useful links on writing and building nuget packages
 		https://softchris.github.io/pages/dotnet-nuget.html#create-a-nuget-package
 		https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/nuget?view=azure-devops&tabs=yaml
 		https://www.josephguadagno.net/2020/04/12/build-sign-and-deploy-nuget-packages-with-azure-pipelines